Infanta en Flor by Arquiste

 Heart Notes – Jasmine, Orange Blossom, Moroccan Rose, Leather

-Dry Down – Musk, Benzoin, Cistus Resin, Tonka Bean
+Base Notes – Musk, Benzoin, Cistus Resin, Tonka Bean

 Carlos Huber first pursued the study of architecture at Universidad Iberoamericana and the École Spéciale d’Architecture, Paris.
 A move to Spain awakened his love for the aromatic environments of the Mediterranean, and strengthened his interest in architectural history.
 This led him to New York City, where he graduated.
 Turning to his longtime love of perfumery, Carlos Huber studied fragrance development and collaborated with internationally recognised noses Rodrigo Flores-Roux and Yann Vasnier in order to recapture the olfactive notes of historical moments.